RadheyaM/Factory-Planner/README.md

 <br>
 <img src="static/media/readme-features/product-updated-message.png">

-### Delete
+## Delete Form
 <img src="static/media/readme-features/delete-product.png">

 ## Detail Pages
 <img src="static/media/readme-features/live-plan-full.png">

 ### Two kinds of Detail Pages
-  There are two kinds, the live-plan which is accessable through the nav bar link and which will always display the 'Current' live plan, provided there is one selected.
+  There are two kinds, the live-plan which is accessable through the nav bar link and which will always display the 'Current' live plan and a detail view that can be accessed for any plan in existence unless it's status is set to 'delete'.
 The content format is the same for both.

 ### Add Run to Plan
   A plan is made up of a collection of runs assigned to it, all the information contained within the detail pages are made up from the runs assigned and the information contained within each run.